SynHub/syn-bot-channels-samples/README.md

 4. Additionally an SIML Package that is used for demonstration only and will repeat what the user types.

 To find out more about SIML and Automated Live Chat, please visit wiki.syn.co.in

+# Deprecated

+This sample project no longer uses the latest framework for web based bot deployment.
+Please use **Syn.Bot.Channels** framework instead.